 Three (3) separate joint meetings were held between the City Council and the Parks & Recreation Commission to discuss various park projects, available funding sources, partnerships, timing, etc. and on June 14, 2017 the City Council unanimously approved a range of funding sources for the Summit Park project, and directed staff to proceed with finalizing the master plan.

-The master plan has been submitted to the Bonneville Power Administration (BPA) for review as the site is encumbered with a 375-foot wide easement that bisects at a diagonal through the property.
+The draft master plan has been submitted to the Bonneville Power Administration (BPA) for review as the site is encumbered with a 375-foot wide easement that bisects at a diagonal through the property.
 All construction within the easement needs to conform to BPA standards to be permitted.
 BPA has now completed its initial design review, with a Land Use Agreement eventually being signed by both parties before construction is allowed to begin.